The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation

 This section reviews key experimental studies that examine how recommendation systems impact urban dynamics.

 A growing body of research investigates the impact of GPS-based navigation systems on the urban environment. \citet{arora2021quantifying} simulate the effects of Google Maps navigation in Salt Lake City, reporting average reductions of 6.5\% in travel time and 1.7\% in CO$_2$ emissions.
-These benefits are even more pronounced for individuals whose routes were altered by the route recommendations. \citet{cornacchia2022routing} use TomTom APIs to simulate navigation services in Milan, showing that adoption rates critically shape system-wide outcomes: emissions increase at very low or very high adoption levels but decrease when adoption stabilizes around 50\%. \citet{perezprada2017managing} show that widespread adoption of eco-routing during congestion can reduce CO$_2$ and NO$_x$ emissions by 10\% and 13\%, respectively.
+These benefits are even more pronounced for individuals whose routes were altered by the route recommendations. \citet{cornacchia2022routing} use TomTom APIs to simulate navigation services in Milan, showing that adoption rates critically shape system-wide outcomes: emissions increase at very low or very high adoption levels but decrease when adoption stabilises around 50\%. \citet{perezprada2017managing} show that the widespread adoption of eco-routing during congestion can reduce CO$_2$ and NO$_x$ emissions by 10\% and 13\%, respectively.
 However, these gains come with trade-offs: NO$_x$ exposure increases by 20\%, travel times rise by 28\%, and vehicle concentration in downtown areas grows by 16\%.
-Two studies simulate routing systems in Florence, Rome, and Milan to show that prioritizing diversity in routing can lead to more balanced traffic distribution, improved road network coverage, and reductions in CO$_2$ emissions~\citep{cornacchia2024alternative, cornacchia2023oneshot}.
+Two studies simulate routing systems in Florence, Rome, and Milan to show that prioritising diversity in routing can lead to more balanced traffic distribution, improved road network coverage, and reductions in CO$_2$ emissions~\citep{cornacchia2024alternative, cornacchia2023oneshot}.

-Several studies examine how recommendation systems on house-renting platforms influence socio-economic dynamics, often reinforcing systemic inequalities. \citet{edelman2014digital} uncover racial disparities in New York City’s Airbnb market, reporting a 12\% revenue gap between Black and non-Black hosts, even after controlling for property characteristics and guest ratings. \citet{zhang2021frontiers} expand on this finding, showing that Airbnb’s smart-pricing algorithm can reduce these price disparities and improve revenues for Black hosts, although it does not entirely eliminate systemic bias.
+Several studies examine how recommendation systems on house-renting platforms influence socio-economic dynamics, often reinforcing systemic inequalities. \citet{edelman2014digital} uncover racial disparities in New York City’s Airbnb market, reporting a 12\% revenue gap between Black and non-Black hosts, even after controlling for property characteristics and guest ratings. \citet{zhang2021frontiers} expand on this finding, showing that the AirBnB smart pricing algorithm can reduce these price disparities and improve revenues for black hosts, although it does not completely eliminate systemic bias.